mhvis/solar/README.md

 #### Monitor

 The command `samil monitor` will search for an inverter in the network and print model and status info.
-It will connect to 1 inverter and print status data every 5 seconds.
+It will connect to the first inverter it finds and print status data every 5 seconds.
 See `samil monitor --help` for additional options.

 #### MQTT